Markus Grosskopf

-Markus Grosskopf (born 21 September 1965) is a German musician who is the bass guitarist, backing vocalist and a founding member of the power metal band Helloween.
+Markus Grosskopf (born 21 September 1965) is a German musician best known as the bass guitarist, backing vocalist and a founding member of the power metal band Helloween.

 Biography

 Grosskopf started playing bass at the age of 15 when he became friends with a drummer and a guitar player.
 They were looking for a bass player, so he bought his first bass and started jamming with covers of the Sex Pistols, Ramones, and the like.
 They covered songs from the Sex Pistols, the Ramones, Sid Vicious, XTC, The Stranglers, and others.
 Some time later, he decided to leave in hope of finding a heavier band with more live playing opportunities, then he met Kai Hansen and his band Second Hell, with whom he started playing.
 The band soon joined forces with former Powerfool guitarist Michael Weikath and adopted the name Helloween, with the original lineup being Kai Hansen (guitars/vocals), Michael Weikath (guitars), Grosskopf (bass) and Ingo Schwichtenberg (drums).